-Please use this paper as a template for your paper - ASEANA Template
+Please use this paper as a template for your paper - ASPEN Template

-The instructions below are specifically directed at authors who wish to submit a manuscript to the ASEANA Science and Education Journal (ASEANA).
-ASEANA considers all manuscripts on the strict condition that they have been submitted only to ASEANA, that they have not been published before, nor are they under consideration for publication or in press elsewhere.
-For authors who fail to adhere to this condition, papers will not be published.
+The instructions below are specifically directed at authors who wish to submit a manuscript to the Jurnal Pendidikan Asian (ASPEN).
+ASPEN considers all manuscripts on the strict condition that they have been submitted only to ASPEN, that they have not been published before, nor are they under consideration for publication or in press elsewhere.
+Authors who fail to adhere to this condition, their papers will not be published.

-Contributions to the ASEANA must report original research and will be subject to review by referees at the discretion of the Editorial Office.
+Contributions to the ASPEN must report original research and will be subject to review by referees at the discretion of the Editorial Office.

 *No article processing charges and no article submission charges on the journal website.

 For an extra charge, paper offprints can be ordered via the offprint order form which is sent once the article is accepted for publication